Stochastic Gravitational Waves from Modulated Reheating: Results

 Figure~\ref{fig:GW_scan} shows the gravitational wave density fraction at the frequency $f=0.15~{\rm Hz}$ as function of $\xi$ and $g$ for three different values of $\lambda$.
 The relevant experimental sensitivity curves are plotted with the same line styles as in Figure~\ref{fig:curves}.
 The grey dotted curve denotes the line ${\cal P}_{\zeta_\chi}(k_*) = 1 \times 10^{-12}$ and to the right of this curve the (conservative) non-Gaussianity bound (\ref{eq:pchibound}) is satisfied.
 The boundary of the white region corresponds to ${\cal P}_{\zeta_\chi}(k_*) = 5 \times 10^{-12}$ for which $f_{\rm NL}^{\rm max}$ obtained in Appendix~\ref{app:B} is still marginally below the Planck 1$\sigma$ bound for all couplings $\xi < 0.04$.

 As can be seen in Figures \ref{fig:curves} and \ref{fig:GW_scan}, apart from the region $g, y_{\psi} \gg 1$, the gravitational waves produced in our setup appear to be unobservably small in the entire $\lambda,\xi$ range we have studied.
-For $g, y_{\psi} \gg 1$, the gravitational wave signal could be potentially detectable by surveys like BBO or DECIGO but in this region it is questionable if the spectator sector (\ref{eq:action}) can be considered as a perturbative high-energy limit of any nearly ultraviolet complete SM extension.
+For $g, y_{\psi} \gg 1$, the gravitational wave signal could be potentially detectable by surveys like BBO or DECIGO but, as discussed above, in this region it is highly questionable if the spectator sector (\ref{eq:action}) can be considered as a perturbative high-energy limit of any nearly ultraviolet complete SM extension.
+We reiterate that for this reason our results in the region $g, y_{\psi} \gg 1$ should primarily be understood as results of a phenomenological setup where the inflaton decay rate is just parameterised by equations (\ref{eq:gamma1}) and (\ref{eq:gamma2}).

 The main factor that suppresses the gravitational wave signal is the non-Gaussianity constraint (\ref{eq:pchibound}).
 It is however not immediately obvious how this large-scale bound translates to gravitational waves since they probe the spectrum on much smaller scales and ${\cal P}_{\zeta_{\chi}}$ can be strongly blue-tilted.
 The spectral tilt in equation (\ref{eq:Pzetachi}) is determined by the couplings $\xi$ and $\lambda$.
 Increasing their values makes the spectrum more blue-tilted but simultaneously also tends to decrease the amplitude ${\cal P}_{\zeta_{\chi}}(k_*)$.
 The decrease in the amplitude can be compensated by increasing the couplings $g$ and $y_{\psi}$ which do not affect the spectral tilt.
 Increasing $g$ and $y_{\psi}$ leads to stronger modulation of the reheating dynamics and therefore larger ${\cal P}_{\zeta_{\chi}}(k_*)$ but the dependence is quite convoluted due to details of the modulated reheating dynamics \cite{Karam:2020skk}.
 As a result, it is a non-trivial parameteric question how large ${\cal P}_{\zeta_{\chi}}(k)$, and $\Omega_{\rm GW,0}$, can be on scales relevant for the gravitational wave surveys while still being compatible with the bispectrum bound (\ref{eq:pchibound}) on large scales, and the outcome is shown in Figure \ref{fig:GW_scan}.